 Skip to main content

-CoreWeave has developed advanced Day 2+ systems that enhance the reliability and performance of our infrastructure.
-Through automated validation, continuous monitoring, and rapid remediation, we ensure that every component, from compute Nodes to InfiniBand fabrics, operates efficiently from initial deployment through production.
+CoreWeave has developed Day 2+ systems that enhance infrastructure reliability and performance.
+Through automated validation, continuous monitoring, and rapid remediation, CoreWeave makes sure every component, from compute Nodes to InfiniBand fabrics, operates efficiently from initial deployment through production.

 How it works

-Our systems perform ongoing health checks and fabric diagnostics, enabling faster cluster provisioning and early fault detection.
-This proactive approach keeps our infrastructure running at peak efficiency.
-To ensure your workloads remain reliable, CoreWeave leverages a combination of active testing and passive monitoring to identify and resolve issues, often before they impact your workloads.
-The following sections describe active health checks, passive monitoring and remediation, InfiniBand validation, and related practices.
+CoreWeave systems perform ongoing health checks and fabric diagnostics, which enable faster cluster provisioning and early fault detection.
+This proactive approach keeps infrastructure running efficiently.
+To keep your workloads reliable, CoreWeave uses a combination of active testing and passive monitoring to identify and resolve issues, often before they affect your workloads.
+The following sections describe how each part of this system works, from active health checks and passive monitoring to InfiniBand validation and trend analysis.

 Active health checks

-To ensure Node reliability, CoreWeave runs periodic HPC Verification tests that use all GPUs on a Node for approximately 20 minutes.
-These tests execute once per hour and are visible in Grafana dashboards, where you’ll see a spike in GPU SM Utilization, CPU Utilization, and GPU Memory Utilization metrics.
-The GPU SM Utilization metric indicates how actively the GPU’s compute cores (streaming multiprocessors) are being used.
+To keep Nodes reliable, CoreWeave runs periodic HPC Verification tests that use all GPUs on a Node for approximately 20 minutes.
+These tests run once per hour and appear in Grafana dashboards, where you see a spike in GPU SM Utilization, CPU Utilization, and GPU Memory Utilization metrics.
+The GPU SM Utilization metric indicates how actively the test uses the GPU’s compute cores (streaming multiprocessors).
 High values reflect the compute-intensive activity during the test window.
-These spikes have a consistent pattern across all GPUs on each Node, as shown in the example below.
-Grafana active health checks Importantly, these tests only run on idle Nodes, carry a low Kubernetes scheduling priority, and are fully preemptible.
-If a customer workload is scheduled or already running on a Node, the test will not start, or will be immediately stopped, ensuring zero impact to any jobs.
-These diagnostic routines validate Node performance under load while remaining completely transparent to your workloads.
+These spikes follow a consistent pattern across all GPUs on each Node, as shown in the example image.
+Grafana active health checks These tests only run on idle Nodes, carry a low Kubernetes scheduling priority, and are preemptible.
+If a customer workload is scheduled or already running on a Node, the test doesn’t start, or stops immediately, which ensures zero impact to any jobs.
+These diagnostic routines validate Node performance under load while remaining transparent to your workloads.

-Some open-source schedulers, like Volcano, may not support automatic eviction of our verification tests.
-If you’re using a custom scheduler and have questions about active health check behavior, please contact CoreWeave Support.
+Some open source schedulers, like Volcano, might not support automatic eviction of our verification tests.
+If you use a custom scheduler and have questions about active health check behavior, contact CoreWeave Support.

 Passive monitoring

-When workloads are active, we collect and analyze both in-band and out-of-band telemetry.
-We also monitor logs to detect anomalies.
-When issues arise, we trigger automated remediation through Node lifecycle events.
+When workloads are active, CoreWeave collects and analyzes both in-band and out-of-band telemetry, and monitors logs to detect anomalies.
+When issues arise, CoreWeave systems trigger automated remediation through Node lifecycle events.

 Automated remediation and Node replacement

-Any deviation from specifications automatically triggers a lifecycle event designed to rectify the identified issues, maintaining the fleet’s integrity and performance.
-For situations where issues cannot be resolved through a predetermined set of remediation strategies, the affected Node is seamlessly transitioned out of production to prevent any potential impact on service quality.
-Nodes that are removed from your production cluster are automatically replaced with new Nodes, ensuring that the cluster remains at full capacity.
+Any deviation from specifications automatically triggers a lifecycle event that rectifies the identified issues and maintains the fleet’s integrity and performance.
+When a predetermined set of remediation strategies can’t resolve an issue, CoreWeave transitions the affected Node out of production to prevent impact on service quality.
+CoreWeave automatically replaces Nodes that leave your production cluster with new Nodes, which keeps the cluster at full capacity.
 Before a failed Node returns to the production fleet, it undergoes the full onboarding suite of tests.
-This process requires up to 48 hours to verify the Node is ready to resume production workloads.
+This process takes up to 48 hours to verify the Node is ready to resume production workloads.

 Automated InfiniBand validation